Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

-\textbf{Map the requirements with risk questions in the RAI Question Bank.} By mapping these requirements to specific risk questions in the RAI Question Bank, we aim to provide a comprehensive framework for assessing compliance and ensuring that AI systems are developed and used responsibly.
-This step involves a detailed analysis of each identified requirement from the EU AI Act and its alignment with the ethical principles and risk factors outlined in the RAI Question Bank.
+\textbf{2) Map the requirements with risk questions in the RAI Question Bank.} By mapping these requirements to specific questions in the RAI Question Bank, we aim to provide a comprehensive framework for assessing compliance and ensuring that AI systems are developed and used responsibly.
+This step involves a detailed analysis of each requirement from the Act and its alignment with the ethical principles and risk factors outlined in the RAI Question Bank.
 Accordingly, each requirement was carefully interpreted to understand its implications and scope.
 We then matched each requirement with one or more relevant questions from the RAI Question Bank that address similar concerns or objectives.
 This mapping process ensures that for every legal requirement, there is a corresponding risk question that can be used to evaluate whether an AI system meets the necessary requirements.
 For example, a requirement related to \textit{technical specification} might be mapped to questions about the AI system's transparency and explainability, the documentation of its decision-making processes, and the accessibility of its outputs to users.
 Similarly, a requirement focused on data management would be mapped to questions about data privacy, security measures, and data management practices.

 This systematic approach ensures that all legal requirements are comprehensively covered by the selected questions for risk assessment.
 It also facilitates a clear and structured method for practitioners to evaluate and ensure their AI systems comply with the EU AI Act, promoting ethical and responsible AI development.